kundan616/credit-score-predictor/README.md

 8. Cell 8 is for loading the pre-trained model and using it to predict credit score.

+9. If you plan on  on training the network yourself from start first delete feature.csv and label.csv

 The network use for this task is a 3-layered multilayer perceptron that gives out a number between 1 and 0 as output which after further processing is used to calculate the final credit score.